lawrennd/snippets/_datasets/includes/olympic-100m-data.md

 *  Gold medal times for Olympic 100 m runners since 1896.
 * One of a number of Olypmic data sets collected by @Rogers:book11.}{
-\includejpg{\diagramsDir/ml/100m_final_start}{100%}\smalltext{Start of the 2012 London 100m race. *Image from Wikimedia Commons* <http://bit.ly/191adDC>}}{70%}{30%}
+\includejpg{\diagramsDir/ml/100m_final_start}{100%}\smalltext{Start of the 2012 London 100m race. *Image by Darren Wilkinson from [Wikimedia Commons](http://bit.ly/191adDC)*}}{70%}{30%}

 \notes{
 The first thing we will do is load a standard data set for regression modelling.
-The data consists of the pace of Olympic Gold Medal 100m winners for the Olympics from 1896 to present.
+The data consists of the time of Olympic Gold Medal 100m winners for the Olympics from 1896 to 2012.
 First we load in the data and plot.
 }

 \include{_data-science/includes/pods-install.md}